IanMoroney/azure-content/articles/virtual-machines/virtual-machines-linux-classic-openbsd-create-upload-vhd.md

 Before you can upload a .vhd file, you need to establish a secure connection between your computer and your Azure subscription.
 You can use the Azure Active Directory (Azure AD) method or the certificate method to do this.

 ### Use the Azure AD method to upload a .vhd file

+> [AZURE.NOTE] The following steps use example images from the FreeBSD instructions.
+Just substitute FreeBSD with OpenBSD wherever it is mentioned.

 1. Open the Azure PowerShell console.